 Statement of Educational Effectiveness

-The Commission Accrediting of the Association of Theological Schools’ (ATS) Educational Standard (ES) 6.4.4 reads: “The institution shall, on a regular basis, make available to the public a summary evaluation of the educational effectiveness of its approved degree programs…” SACSCOC also requires such a Statement of Educational Effectiveness per the U.S. Department of Education.
+The Commission on Accrediting of the Association of Theological Schools’ (ATS) Educational Standard (ES) 6.4.4 reads: “The institution shall, on a regular basis, make available to the public a summary evaluation of the educational effectiveness of its approved degree programs…” SACSCOC also requires such a Statement of Educational Effectiveness per the U.S. Department of Education.
 The data included in this report attempts to make such a statement via direct and indirect measures.

-The following data reflect the number of graduates from each degree earned from 2010-2014 and identifies ministerial/religious vocations held by students at the time of graduation, their admittance into further educational studies, or other positions not particularly related to a graduate’s field of study:
+Direct measurement of educational effectiveness includes placement upon graduation.
+The following data reflect the number of graduates from each degree earned from 2010-2020 and identifies ministerial/religious vocations held by students at the time of graduation, their admittance into further educational studies, or other positions not particularly related to a graduate’s field of study:

 The table shows that 94% of Associate of Divinity, 74% of Bachelor of Arts in Religion, 83% of Master of Arts (Religion), 88% of Master of Arts in Church Ministries, and 87% of Master of Divinity graduates from 2010-2020 entered the next level of academic study or held a vocational position related to their fields of study at the time of graduation.